 Holland Class Offshore Patrol Vessels, Netherlands

-Holland Class offshore patrol vessels (OPVs) are being built by Damen Schelde Naval Shipbuilding for the Royal Netherlands Navy.
+Holland Class offshore patrol vessels (OPVs) were built by Damen Schelde Naval Shipbuilding for the Royal Netherlands Navy.
 A series of four OPVs are named after Dutch coastal provinces.

-The Royal Netherlands Navy will deploy the OPVs in the Caribbean and the North Sea.
+The Royal Netherlands Navy deploys the OPVs in the Caribbean and the North Sea.
 The vessels can support international task forces in anti-piracy missions, counter-drug operations and block ships in coastal areas during crises.

 With the ability to carry supplies and more than 100 people, the vessels can also carry out emergency missions.

 Holland Class OPV design and features

 The vessel has a broad platform to provide stability in marine seas.
 Its stealthy design incorporates innovative techniques to reduce radar reflectivity.
 The body is built with thick steel, which has a lower tensile strength.
 It is heavier than the steel used for frigates and can resist the impact of small-calibre weapons.

 The hull is stretched and the bridge and superstructure are placed aftwards, to help optimise the seakeeping capabilities of the vessel.
 The speed is cut down to reduce fuel consumption and increase the range of the vessel.
 Two rigid-hulled inflatable boats (RHIBs) and one NH-90 helicopter are also carried to support interception operations.

 The Holland Class is also equipped with a CAMS-Force Vision integrated fire control system and two monitors for non-lethal protection and fire fighting.
 The OPV also features a gas citadel, explosion-resistant structures, redundant and decentralised systems.